alessandromanattini/ANSAL/README.md

             DelayN.ar(highSig, 0.5, SinOsc.kr((rate + 0.3)).exprange(depth*0.012, rate*0.030)*0.1);

 Final result is a stereo Chorus (almost a Flanger), with a firm and clean bass register in the center of the image.
-Finally, for our demo, we implemented a control interface were we assigned the three sounds needed:  Clean, Chorus, and (Clean with a) Bass.
+Finally, for our demo, we implemented a control interface where we assigned the three sounds needed:  Clean, Chorus, and (Clean with a) Bass.